asakrout/test-empty-safe-v3-1758576771/README.md

-# test-final-repo
+# test-safe-branch

-Final test repository with *safe* pattern configuration
+Testing safe branch protection with same rules as main